The Clear Edge

 • Clients who’ve been referred once, but no formal partnership

-• Potential fora structured referral relationship
+• Potential for a structured referral relationship

 • List clients: _